 If you are looking to find info and recommendations for the best WordPress hosting for businesses in 2017, you’ve come to the right place.
 In this post, we compare five common hosts across reliability, cost, support, and ease of use.
-We’ll compare (in no particular order, and each link leads to its section within this post):
+We’ll compare (each link below leads to its own section in this article):

 At Credo we’ve used the top four listed above, and feel it is necessary to also compare HostGator and SiteGround as they are two that are constantly recommended as well.